 28 ordained by the angel of God at the time he was eight days old.
 "Ordained" doesn't always mean a priesthood ordination in the 1830s.
 It can mean 'set apart' or 'blessed.'
 John had great blessings pronounced upon him when he was eight days old by his father, Zacharias (Luke 1:67-79).
-This verse indicates that an angel also offered a blessing on the baby at the same time, pronouncing that it was John's calling "to overthrow the kingdom of the Jews, and to make straight the way of the Lord...to prepare them for the coming of the Lord."
+This verse indicates that an angel also offered a blessing on the baby at the same time, pronouncing that it was John's calling "to overthrow the kingdom of the Jews, and to make straight the way of the Lord . . . to prepare them for the coming of the Lord."

 29 the offices of elder and bishop are necessary appendages.
-The "high priesthood" at this time is equal to the office of high priest, thus an elder is an appendage or 'subcategory' in the high priesthood with specific responsibilities.
+The "high priesthood" at this time is equal to the office of high priest, thus an elder is an appendage or 'sub-category' in the high priesthood with specific responsibilities.
 Likewise, a bishop receives his authority and acts under the direction of the leaders of the high priesthood.
-In that day, it was Joseph Smith; today that is the stake president who is the president of the high priesthood for his stake.
+Joseph Smith was president of the high priesthood for the whole Church, just as the current prophet is now.
+However, today the stake president is also the president of the high priesthood for his stake, and the bishop is the presiding high priest for his ward.